 The federal government offers a tax credit for EV charger hardware and EV charger installation costs.
 It covers 30% of the costs with a maximum $1,000 credit for residents and $30,000 federal tax credit for commercial installs.
 And it’s retroactive, so you can still apply for installs made as early as 2017.

-But Uncle Sam is not the only source that can help pay for an EV charger.
-Rebates are also available from utilities.
-When you take advantage of all the incentives, the cost of a charging station becomes affordable.
-Incentives are generally divided into two categories: (1) Private residential customers and (2) Commercial customers, including both retail businesses and multi-family dwellings.
-In some cases, the total cost is covered; in others it’s based on a percentage of the hardware and installation cost.
+However, the government is not the only source that can help pay for an EV charger.
+Rebates are also available from utilities so when you take advantage of all the incentives, the cost of a charging station becomes extremely affordable.
+Incentives are generally divided into two categories: (1) Private residential customer and (2) Commercial customer, including both retail businesses and multi-family dwellings.
+In some cases, the total cost is covered; in others it’s based on a percentage of the hardware and residential or commercial EV charger installation cost.

 Over 30 different U.S. and Canadian utilities offer rebates for the purchase of residential EV charging equipment.
 The amounts range from about $150 to $750 per charger.